Abhijais22/Relaxation-App/README.md

 The app provides exercises for deep breathing, including inhaling, exhaling, and holding the breath, aimed at promoting relaxation and reducing stress.

 Features :
-* Breathing Exercises: The app offers guided breathing exercises, including inhaling, exhaling, and holding the breath.
+* Breathing Exercise: The app offers guided breathing exercise, including inhaling, exhaling, and holding the breath.
 * Simple Interface: The user interface is minimalistic and easy to navigate, providing a seamless relaxation experience.